 #3 The Prestige (2006)

 The film, based on the eponymous 1995 novel by Christopher Priest, is a tale of revenge, romance, fame and deception that is wildly fun and riveting.
-Both Jackman and Bale deliver A class performances and the always great Michael Caine – who Nolan seems to love because he has appeared in six of his films – delivers yet again with his portrayal of stage engineer John Cutter.
-Late musician David Bowie also delivers a super cool performance as real life inventor Nikola Tesla.
-The ending twists – yes, plural – are mind blowing and put M Night Shyamalan to shame.
+Both Jackman and Bale deliver A-class performances and the always great Michael Caine — who Nolan seems to love because he has appeared in six of his films — delivers yet again with his portrayal of stage engineer John Cutter.
+Late musician David Bowie also delivers a super cool cameo as real life inventor Nikola Tesla.
+The ending twists —yes, plural — are mind blowing and put M. Night Shyamalan to shame.
 There is great prestige for The Prestige.

 #2 The Dark Knight (2008)

-The acting is all around exceptional especially from Christian Bale (Bruce Wayne/Batman), Michael Caine (Alfred), Gary Oldman (Commissioner James Gordon), Aaron Eckhart (Harvey Dent/Two Face), Maggie Gyllenhaal (the new assistant district attorney Rachel Dawes replacing the dull Katie Holmes from the previous film) but Ledger’s performance is stands out above the rest.
-Evert line, every movement, every nuance of his Joker is iconic and darkly sublime.
-The plot is well placed, the dialogue biting and memorable and the action sequences, most done with stunt work, are thrilling.
+The acting is all around exceptional especially from Christian Bale (Bruce Wayne/Batman), Michael Caine (Alfred), Gary Oldman (Commissioner James Gordon), Aaron Eckhart (Harvey Dent/Two Face), Maggie Gyllenhaal (the new assistant district attorney Rachel Dawes replacing the dull Katie Holmes from the previous film).
+But Ledger’s performance really stands out above the rest.
+Every line, every movement, every nuance of his Joker is iconic and darkly sublime.
+The plot is well placed, the dialogue biting and memorable, and the action sequences, most done with stunt work, are thrilling.
 Written by Nolan and David S. Goyer the film is infinitely rewatchable.
 It does not make the top of the list because it lacks some of the characteristics of other Nolan features, but that in no way diminishes the near perfection that is The Dark Knight.